jkpe/www.jackpearce.co.uk/posts/trooli-fttp-ubiquiti-dream-machine-pppoe.md

 - **PPPOEUSERNAME** is your actual PPPoE username.
 - **PPPOEPASSWORD** is your actual PPPoE password.

-Make a note of both the username and password, as you’ll need them to set up your Ubiquiti Dream Machine.
+Make a note of both the username and password, as you'll need them to set up your Ubiquiti Dream Machine.

 ### **Step 5: Configure Your Ubiquiti Dream Machine**

-Now that you have your PPPoE credentials, it’s time to configure your UDM:
+Now that you have your PPPoE credentials, it's time to configure your UDM:

-1. **Access the UDM Settings:** Connect to the UDM’s Wi-Fi network and open the Ubiquiti Network application.
+1. **Access the UDM Settings:** Connect to the UDM's Wi-Fi network and open the Ubiquiti Network application.
 Alternatively, you can connect directly via a wired connection to the UDM and access the settings through a web browser.

 2. **Navigate to Network Settings:** Go to `Network` > `Settings`.